State and Local Policy Database

 Equity Metrics and Workforce DevelopmentList All

-The FDACS Office of Energy is looking at how to incorporate equity in as many programs as possible.
-For example, the Florida Wastewater Treatment Plant Energy Program was developed to advance the energy-water nexus.
-In addition to reducing energy use and greenhouse gas emissions, the FDACS Office of Energy is continuing its efforts to achieve energy equity by investing in projects that aim to reduce energy burden for Florida consumers.
-The Florida Wastewater Treatment Plant Energy Program considered factors that reduce the total energy consumption but also the costs of wastewater treatment.
+The FDACS Office of Energy incorporates equity in as many programs as possible.
+The Florida Wastewater Treatment Plant Energy Program was developed to advance the energy-water nexus.
+In addition to reducing energy use and greenhouse gas emissions, the FDACS Office of Energy achieves energy equity through investing in projects to reduce consumer energy consumption and costs to Florida consumers.
+The Florida Wastewater Treatment Plant Energy Program considers factors that reduce energy consumption and costs to treat wastewater.

 Workforce Development